 “I don’t know whether to go,” I sobbed.

 But I still didn’t know whether to go.

 I started to talk myself into staying at home with my parents, telling myself how great it would be to spend more time with my family.
 I could catch up on work and relax and see the friends I hadn’t managed to visit this time around.
 Travel can be stressful, and my recent trip to the Baltics was proof of how unlucky my solo travel ventures could be.
 Wouldn’t it be so much easier to just stay at home?

-I calculated I’d lose $3,000 if I cancelled my plans — basically my income from the past two months of sales from self-publishing my book in the United States.
+I calculated I’d lose $3,000 if I cancelled my plans.
 Blown on a trip I never took.
 Visiting these places would have been so good for my site.
 I want to be the person who goes to places people think are crazy-expensive and shatter the illusion.
 And, well, it’s the Seychelles.
 How many people would kill to go to the Seychelles right now?